Pretendprof/EyeTrackingDataCollectionExample/readme.md

 Make sure relevant scenes are added to the build settings (in our tests all setting seem to move over just fine).

 ## Usage
-If all goes well, with a HTC Vive Pro Eye connected to the computer, then use the Menu_PreSelectedOrder scene to initialize.

-Make sure that SRanipalEyeFramework is set to eyedata v2
+Connect the HTC Vive Pro Eyeto the computer and use the Menu_PreSelectedOrder scene to initialize.
+Make sure that SRanipalEyeFramework is set to eyedata v2.

 Calibration should be run from the menu to make Start button interactable.
 Set a participant number and select start after calibration.
 After calibration rough statistic should be displayed in real-time.